chemoish/videojs-concurrency/README.md

 [![Build Status](https://travis-ci.org/chemoish/videojs-concurrency.svg)](https://travis-ci.org/chemoish/videojs-concurrency)

-> Video.js plugin for supporting concurrency.
+> Video.js plugin for supporting concurrency—A strategy for limiting the amount of concurrent streams a user can start.

 ## Getting Started